Asbestos

 - the time of asbestos mapping and the name of the mapper.

-- the harmful effects of asbestos and the factors which increase the risk of damage to health, including smoking;
+- an overview of the harmful effects of asbestos on health and factors that increase the risk, including smoking;

-- planning asbestos work and drawing up a work plan;
+- teaching how to plan asbestos work and draw up work plans;

-- safe working methods, protective equipment, safety signs used;
+- safe working methods, protective equipment, and safety signs;

-- the purpose, range, selection and use of respiratory protective equipment;
+- the purpose, range, selection, and proper use of protective equipment, in particular respiratory protective equipment;

 - decontamination;